-Figure 3 summarizes the distribution of predicted scores with respective activation potential classification of all human miRNAs identified so far.
-The major portion of human miRNAs has exhibited a low BrainDead score (< 0.3).
+(Figure 3) summarizes the distribution of predicted scores with respective activation potential classification of all human miRNAs identified so far.
+The major portion of human miRNAs has exhibited a low BrainDead score (<0.3).
 This was expected, since only a limited subset of human miRNAs are anticipated to function as microglia-activating receptor ligands.
-The learned model has set the score 0.54 as the ligand classification threshold.
-While scores higher than the threshold are predicted to be activating, we would expect candidates scored in the boundary region as unlikely to activate despite being predicted as positive.
-The bottom plot in Figure 3 shows the score distribution of the 93 miRNAs that are listed with the tags 'increased expression', and 'Alzheimer' in the PhenomiR database.
+The learned model has set a score of 0.54 as the ligand classification threshold.
+While scores higher than the threshold are predicted to be activating, we would expect candidates scored in the boundary region as unlikely to activate despite being predicted to be positive.
+The bottom plot in (Figure 3) shows the score distribution of the 93 miRNAs that are listed with the tags 'increased expression', and 'Alzheimer' in the PhenomiR database.
 Their scores are distributed over the whole BrainDead scoring range.